Maxul/Awesome-SGX-Open-Source/Academy.md

 ## Session 1: Towards a Better Enclave Architecture

-- Lejacon: A Lightweight and Efficient Approach to Java Confidential Computing on SGX, ICSE 2023, ACM SIGSOFT Distinguished Paper Award
+- Lejacon: A Lightweight and Efficient Approach to Java Confidential Computing on SGX, ICSE 2023

 - Cerberus: A Formal Approach to Secure and Efficient Enclave Memory Sharing, CCS 2022